charlielee/boats-animator/docs/interface/launcher-window.md

 # Launcher Window

-As its name suggests, the launcher window is the screen that appears after Boats Animator is launched.

 ![Launcher window](../img/launcher-window.png)

+The launcher window is the screen that appears after Boats Animator is launched.

 ## Project options

-### New project
+### New Project

 Select this button to begin a new animation.

-### Load project
+### Load Project

 This feature is not implemented yet.